-Mr. Black is an economic geologist with more than 30 years of exploration experience in the Americas, Central Asia, the SW Pacific, and Eastern Europe/Western Asia.
+Mr. Black is an economic geologist with more than 35 years of exploration experience in the Americas, Central Asia, the SW Pacific, and Eastern Europe/Western Asia.
 He first worked in South America in 1993 and has been actively involved in mineral exploration throughout the continent for several companies since that time.
 Mr. Black was the founding President/CEO of Antares Minerals Inc. and was instrumental in that company acquiring the Haquira project in Peru.
 He was the key driver in negotiating the sale of Antares Minerals Inc. to First Quantum Minerals for C\$650 million.
 He subsequently became CEO and Director of Regulus Resources which is currently advancing the AntaKori copper-gold discovery in Peru.
-Most recently, Mr. Black has become CEO and Director of the Aldebaran Resources, a new company spun-out from Regulus Resources with a portfolio of projects in Argentina.
+Mr. Black is also CEO and Director of Aldebaran Resources, which has recently earned a 60% interest in the Altar copper-gold project in Argentina.